 Laser Vision Correction Eye Surgery is performed by Ophthalmologists – MD Eye Surgeons, not Optometrists.
 Understanding the differences between an Ophthalmologist and an Optometrist is important because all high-volume Laser Vision Centers employ Optometrists to provide pre-op and post-op care for Laser Vision Correction patients.
 In fact, this is the ONLY way they can provide high-volume Laser Vision Correction Surgery.
-In high-volume Laser Centers, the Ophthalmologist Laser Surgeon does not have the time to do pre- and post-op examinations.
-I believe this pre- and post-op care is as important as the actual Laser Vision Surgery and should be provided only by the Ophthalmologist Laser Surgeon.
+In high-volume Laser Centers, the Ophthalmologist Laser Surgeon is usually not available to be actively involved in your pre- and post-op examinations.
+I believe this pre- and post-op care is as important as the actual Laser Vision Surgery in obtaining successful results and should be provided only by the Ophthalmologist Laser Surgeon.

 The most important criteria that you should consider when you select where to have your Laser Vision Surgery is the Ophthalmologist, the Laser Vision Surgeon.
 How experienced is the Ophthalmologist and will the Ophthalmologist be providing ALL your care, or delegating your care to Optometrists?
 Laser Centers that allow Optometrist to provide care for Laser Vision patients blur this significant distinction between Ophthalmologist and Optometrist and do not emphasize the fact that they use Optometrists to provide most of your pre-op and post-op care.
 Care, in my opinion, that should be provided by the Ophthalmologist Laser Surgeon.
 Laser Centers that employ Optometrists to provide care tend to stress low price, the “special” Laser equipment they use, the extraordinary number of cases they have performed, or which celebrities they have treated.
 While these considerations are important, they are not as important as having the Ophthalmologist, not the Optometrist, provide all your care.
 A competent, experienced Ophthalmologist Laser Surgeon will select the appropriate equipment to perform your Laser Vision Surgery.
 How competent and knowledge is an ex-professional football star when it comes to evaluating and selecting a Laser Eye Surgeon?